White Spaghetti (Espagueti Blanco) – Creamy Mexican Classic

 Method

 1. Bring a large pot of salted water to a boil.
-Add the spaghetti and cook according to package directions until al dente.
-Drain well.
+Cook the spaghetti until just al dente according to package directions.
+Before draining, reserve about 1/4 cup pasta water (optional).
+Drain the pasta well.

 Notes